sequentialread/modular-spatial-index/README.md

 ```
 // returns the minimum and maximum values for x and y coordinates passed into the index.
+// NOTE this depends on how many bits your integer has, so it will be different on 32 bit vs 64 bit systems.
 func GetValidInputRange() (int, int) { ... }

 // returns two byte slices of length 8, one representing the smallest key in the index
 // and the other representing the largest possible key in the index
+// NOTE this depends on how many bits your integer has, so it will be different on 32 bit vs 64 bit systems.
 func GetOutputRange() ([]byte, []byte) { ... }

 // Returns a slice of 8 bytes which can be used as a key in a database index,